Scoop: Coming Up on a New Episode of LAW & ORDER: SPECIAL VICTIMS UNIT on NBC - Thursday, March 26, 2020

 "Law & Order: Special Victims Unit" is a Wolf Entertainment production in association with Universal Television.
 Dick Wolf is creator and executive producer.
 Warren Leight, Julie Martin, Mariska Hargitay, Norberto Barba, Arthur Forney and Peter Jankowski are executive producers.

-Scoop: Coming Up on a New Episode of CHICAGO PD on NBC - Wednesday, March 25, 2020
+Scoop: Coming Up on a New Episode of THE BLACKLIST on NBC - Friday, April 3, 2020

-Scoop: Coming Up on a New Episode of CHICAGO FIRE on NBC - Wednesday, March 25, 2020
+Scoop: Coming Up on a New Episode of INDEBTED on NBC - Thursday, April 2, 2020

-Scoop: Coming Up on a New Episode of CHICAGO MED on NBC - Wednesday, March 25, 2020
+Scoop: Coming Up on a New Episode of BROOKLYN NINE-NINE on NBC - Thursday, April 2, 2020

-Scoop: Coming Up on the Premiere of COUNCIL OF DADS on NBC - Tuesday, March 24, 2020
+Scoop: Coming Up on a Rebroadcast of CHICAGO PD on NBC - Wednesday, April 1, 2020

 Created by Emmy Award-winning producer Dick Wolf, "Law & Order: Special Victims Unit," now in its 21st season, makes television history as the longest-running primetime live-action series of all time.